-- Where one parent is a registered animal, the doe offspring may be recorded as 1/2 American of that breed, provided she conforms to that breed standard.
-If such offspring is then mated to a registered buck of that same breed, the resulting doe offspring may be recorded as 3/4 of that breed, providing she conforms to that breed standard.
-These 3/4 does, when mated to a registered buck of the same breed, will produce kids that are 7/8 of that breed, and does of this group are eligible for entry into the American section of the register, provided they meet that breed standard. - 2.
-Rules 2 through 11 of the Purebred register shall apply in all cases to the American breed register.
+1. Where one parent is a registered animal, the doe offspring may be recorded as 1/2 American of that breed, provided she conforms to that breed standard.
+If such offspring is then mated to a registered buck of that same breed, the resulting doe offspring may be

+- 2. Rules 2 through 11 of the Purebred register shall apply in all cases to the American breed register.
 The parents of all applicants for American breed registration must be of the same breed, except that one of the parents may be a Purebred and the other parent an American of the same breed.
 An exception to the above is kids born of Saanen to Saanen breedings which meet the Sable breed standards.
 In that case, the breeder can choose at the time of registration to register the animal as a Sable or an Experimental. - 3.
 Rules 2 through 11 of the Purebred register shall apply in all cases of the grade record except where Rule 2 or 4 cannot apply in all cases of the unknown parent. - 4.
 The recordation/experimental programs are intended for the standard sized dairy goat breeds recognized by the American Dairy Goat Association.
 Recordation applications indicating goat parentage of a breed(s) other than of the standard size breeds recognized by the American Dairy Goat Association will be rejected.

-Knowingly filing application when sire or dam contain a percentage of breeds not registered by ADGA or Nigerian Dwarf shall be considered as misrepresentation of pedigree.

-- 5. Purebred or American bucks must be the offspring of parents of the same breed and both parents must be registered in the Purebred or American herd books except for kids born of Saanen to Saanen breedings which meet the Sable breed standards.
+Knowingly filing application when sire or dam contain a percentage of breeds not registered by ADGA or Nigerian Dwarf shall be considered as misrepresentation of pedigree. - 5.
+Purebred or American bucks must be the offspring of parents of the same breed and both parents must be registered in the Purebred or American herd books except for kids born of Saanen to Saanen breedings which meet the Sable breed standards.
 In that case, the breeder can choose at the time of registration to register the animal as a Sable or an Experimental. - 6.
 A doe of unknown pedigree may be recorded as a Native on Appearance (NOA) if the application is accompanied by a statement signed by an ADGA member, who is not a member of the applicant's family that the doe being recorded conforms to a specific breed type.
 This is a standalone rule and the above rules do not apply.

-E. RULES FOR RECORDATION OF GRADES
+E. RULES FOR RECORDATION OF GRADES (Female Only)

-(Female Only) 1.
-ALPINE
+1. ALPINE